 - Mitigation actions should include an estimate of the expected mitigation reductions produced after the action is implemented.
 This would facilitate action prioritization and provide an additional indicator to measure the actions' success (see La Paz, Rio de Janeiro or Recife's CAP). - Actions that are currently being implemented and proposed actions should be clearly identified. - Include a more detailed breakdown of mitigation and adaptation actions with measurable indicators of success, specific timelines, and for adaptation actions, detailed expected outcomes.
-A good example of this is can be found in Buenos Aires' and Rio de Janeiro's CAP action cards. - Actions should be budgeted, and each action should have identified sources of funding, if this is not available potential sources of funding should suffice. - Selected actions should be prioritized, actions do not necessarily have to be ranked but it should be clear which actions provide the biggest benefit.
+A good example of this is can be found in Buenos Aires' and Rio de Janeiro's CAP action cards. - Actions should be budgeted, and each action should have identified sources of funding, if this is not available potential sources of funding should suffice. - Whenever possible, actions should be prioritized based on the benefits obtained per unit cost.
 This is especially true for adaptation actions that do not have a clear mechanism for comparing the expected impact. - Include who is the responsible unit assigned to each climate action. - Describe the criteria used for action selection (cost-benefit, cost-effectiveness, multicriteria analysis, etc.).